maximlevey/gitVer/README.md

 A collection of Shell Scripts developed to retrieve the version of Git installed at the specified location.
 This information is then reported to DataDog for observability.

+Additionally, [`gitVer_other.sh`](https://github.com/maximlevey/gitVer/blob/main/gitVer_other.sh) has been created to detect and report on all Git installations outside of known locations.
+The scripts output can be used to create additional scripts for specific paths and will also report to its own DataDig metric, `git.version.other`

 Usage
 ------